dword0/Python_projects/README.md

 - `Madlibs.py`:
 Python program where the values are accpeted from the user and filled in locations in the given paragraph.
 This is more of a form creation.
-`Sample_madlibs` contains various other sample madlibs
+`Sample_madlibs` contains various other sample madlibs.

+- `Random_Number_Guesser.py`
+Guess the random interger created by the program.